 If you are a permanent resident of another country or are staying in Finland for no more than six months, you will be taxed in Finland as a non-resident taxpayer according to limited tax liability.
 A non-resident taxpayer is taxed in Finland for income earned in Finland.
 However, Finland's right to tax may be limited by a tax treaty or tax agreement.
 Further information is available at tax.fi.

 The application form and further information is available on the 'Forms' page.
 The return address is marked on the first page of the form.

-This form can also be used to submit a claim for adjustment to the Assessment Adjustment Board if you have received a decision on tax prepayment which is eligible for appeal.
-Fill in a claim for adjustment (Form 5002) and attach this form to the claim.
+If you have received an appealable decision on preassessment, you can also use this form to submit a claim for adjustment to the Assessment Adjustment Board.
+Fill in a claim for adjustment (Form 5002e) and attach this form to the claim.